CharmiKhunt/synent-task5-SalesDataAnalysis-CharmiKhunt/README.md

 * Discount
 * Profit

-These attributes help analyze business revenue, customer purchasing patterns, product performance, and profitability.

----

-## Approach
+## Steps Performed

-The project was implemented using **Python, Jupyter Notebook, Pandas, Matplotlib, and Seaborn**.

-The following workflow was followed:

-### 1. Data Loading and Exploration
+### 1. Data Loading

-The dataset was loaded using Pandas and explored to understand its structure, columns, data types, and overall dataset information.
+The dataset was loaded using Pandas and basic information about the data was examined.

-### 2. Data Preprocessing
+### 2. Data Cleaning

-Basic preprocessing steps included:

-* Checking dataset shape
+The dataset was checked for:

-* Identifying missing values
+* Missing values
-* Removing duplicate records
+* Duplicate records
+* Data type issues

-* Converting the **Order Date** column into datetime format
+The Order Date column was converted into datetime format for time-based analysis.
-* Creating a month column for time-based analysis

-### 3. Monthly Revenue Trend Analysis
+### 3. Monthly Sales Analysis

-Monthly sales revenue was calculated by grouping sales data by month.
-A trend graph was created to observe revenue growth, fluctuations, and seasonal business patterns.
+Monthly revenue was calculated to understand how sales changed over time.
+A line chart was created to visualize sales trends.

-### 4. Top-Selling Product Analysis
+### 4. Top-Selling Products Analysis

-Products were analyzed based on total sales contribution.
-The highest-performing products were identified and visualized using charts.
+Products were analyzed based on total sales to identify the best-performing products.

 ### 5. Profit Analysis

-Profit performance was examined across different categories and business dimensions to identify profitable and low-performing areas.
+Profit data was examined to understand which products and categories contributed most to overall profit.

 ### 6. Data Visualization

-Multiple visualizations such as line charts, bar charts, and scatter plots were used to present business trends and analytical findings.

----

-## Results

-The analysis generated several useful business insights from the Superstore dataset.
+Different charts and graphs were created to present sales trends, product performance, and profit analysis in a clear way.

-Key findings include:
+## Key Insights

+Some important findings from the analysis are:

-* Monthly revenue showed variations across different periods, indicating changing business performance over time.
+* Sales varied across different months, showing changes in business performance over time.
-* Certain products generated significantly higher sales compared to others and were identified as top-selling products.
-* Profit analysis revealed that some categories contribute more strongly to business profitability.
+* A few products generated a large portion of total sales.
+* Some categories were more profitable than others.
-* Higher sales values do not always result in higher profit, highlighting the importance of profit-focused business analysis.
+* Higher sales do not always mean higher profit.
-* Data visualization helped clearly understand revenue trends, product performance, and business behavior.

-Overall, the project demonstrates how sales data analysis can be used to evaluate business performance and support strategic decision-making.

----
+* Visualizations helped in understanding overall business trends more effectively.

-## Tools & Technologies Used
+## Technologies Used

 * Python
 * Jupyter Notebook